 One of the most annoying things about cables is that seemingly every device requires a different one – and, significantly, not the one that you have in your hand.

-This 30cm cable works on the same basis as the Syncable-Duo, with both a Micro-USB connector and Lightning end.
+The 30cm Tylt Flyp-Duo cable has both a Micro-USB connector and Lightning end.
 You simply connect the two to use the Apple Lightning, and disconnect to use the Micro-USB.
 Simple, and hugely useful.

 But the Tylt Flyp-Duo goes one further – indeed its innovation is so amazing that “one further” just doesn’t do it justice.

-You see, the Flyp-Duo has a USB-A connector like no other.
-It’s reversible.
-That’s right, unlike other USB connectors you can slot it in either way round.
+You see, the Flyp-Duo has a reversible USB-A connector.
+That’s right, unlike other USB connectors you can slot it in either way round - just like Lightning and USB-C.

 Unless you’re statistically freakish it’s likely that a lot of the time you try to force the USB end into a plug or slot only to realise it’s the wrong way round.
 This is one of the main reasons humans can tut.
 But those days are over.